What does an administrative assistant do?

 - Upper management staff who work with the executive

-- Team members who work under the executive
+- Team members who work under the executive such as personal assistants

 What is the career outlook for an administrative assistant?